-Also known as simple persistence, source address affinity persistence supports TCP and UDP protocols and directs session requests to the same server based solely on the source IP address of a packet.
+Also known as simple persistence, source address affinity persistence supports TCP and UDP protocols.
+This persistence also directs session requests to the same server-based solely on the source IP address of a packet.

-The DNS-based load balancing is going to essentially send agents to their servers in a round-robin fashion: Agent 1 => Server 1, Agent 2 => Server 2, etc. If Server 1 isn't available, Agent 1 goes to Server 2, etc. If all but one Server fails, all Agents will go over to the available Server - 3, 4, 5, etc., until previous Servers are back online.
-After which, DNS will again assign Agent 1, 2, etc., to servers in order available => Server 1, 2, etc.
+The DNS-based load-balancing essentially sends agents to their servers in a round-robin fashion: Agent 1 => Server 1, Agent 2 => Server 2, etc. If Server 1 isn't available, Agent 1 goes to Server 2, etc. If all but one Server fails, all Agents go over to the available Server - 3, 4, 5, etc., until previous Servers are back online.
+After which, DNS again assigns Agent 1, 2, etc., to servers in order available => Server 1, 2, etc.

 Subscribing will provide email updates when this Article is updated.
-Login is required to Subscribe
+Login is required.